lodauria/IoT_Group_Project/Technology.md

 The major software components are:

 - In entrance device there is a **computer vision software** to estimate the boat size and name.
-- A **web interface** to used to see the current status of the marina and to book a dock.
+- A **web interface**  used to see the current status of the marina and to book a dock.

 ![Software component](resources/images/network_infrastructure.png)